sguduguntla/Todo-API-NodeJS/README.md

-# Todo API powered by NodeJS
+# Todo API powered by NodeJS & SQL

 A simple Todo API demo built using NodeJS coupled with ExpressJS, Sqlite, Sequelize, Postgres, and Heroku.